-The relative risk of death is computed as a function of total $PM{2.5}$ exposure for each of the six causes of death: ischemic heart disease, stroke, chronic obstructive lung disease, lower respiratory infections, type II diabetes, and lung cancer.
+The relative risk of death is computed as a function of total PM{2.5} exposure for each of the six causes of death: ischemic heart disease, strokes, chronic obstructive lung disease, lower respiratory infections, type 2 diabetes, and lung cancer.
 Exposure-response functions come from the 2019 Global Burden of Disease Study (Global Burden of Disease Collaborative Network 2020).
-Figure A.4.1 illustrates the exposure-response function for IHD for people aged 65-70 years.
+Figure 4A.1 illustrates the exposure-response function for ischemic heart disease for people age 65-70 years.

-To compute baseline deaths by disease in 2030 (M) estimates of population for each grid square from the International Institute for Applied Systems Analysis (IIASA) were used and deaths rates by disease from the Institute for Health Metrics and Evaluation (Institute for Health Metrics and Evaluation 2021).
-The proportion of the population in each region exposed to solid fuels (p_H) is estimated by IIASA. $PM{2.5}$ exposure associated with HAP, conditional on being exposed, is given by region in Table A.4.1.
+To compute baseline deaths by disease in 2030 (M), estimates of population for each grid square from the International Institute for Applied Systems Analysis (IIASA) were used, along with death rates by disease from the Institute for Health Metrics and Evaluation (IHME 2021).
+The proportion of the population in each region exposed to solid fuel (p_H) is estimated by the IIASA.
+PM{2.5} exposure associated with HAP, conditional on being exposed, is given by region in table 4A.1.